adj59-dev/adj59-dev.github.io/solutions-index-QCQI.md

   - textbook solutions
 ---

 This page indexes my notes and exercise solutions for Nielsen & Chuang’s *Quantum Computation and Quantum Information*.
 You can navigate by chapter or jump directly to the exercises I’ve completed.
-Solutions on each chapter page are collapsed by default—click "Click to view the solution” to expand them.
 This index will be updated as I work through the book.

 {%- assign qcqi_posts = site.categories["Quantum Computation and Quantum Information"] | sort: "chapter" -%}
 {%- assign current_chapter = nil -%}